sdm-lang/emacs-sdml-ts-mode/README.md

 ## Ctags Support

-Using [Universal Ctags](https://ctags.io) and the [sdml-ctags](https://github.com/sdm-lang/sdml-ctags) package provides a tagging solution for
-SDML source.
-The `sdml-mode-ctags-mode` will determine if [`company-mode`](https://company-mode.github.io/) installed and add SDML as a supported tag backend.
+Using [Universal Ctags](https://ctags.io) and the [sdml-ctags](https://github.com/sdm-lang/sdml-ctags) package provides an identifier tagging solution for SDML source.
+The `sdml-ts-mode-ctags-mode` will determine if [`company-mode`](https://company-mode.github.io/) installed and add SDML as a supported tag backend.
 Additionally, this minor mode provides a command to re-create the project's tag file.
 The image below shows company used as the completion UI for type completion when editing.

 ![Completion](./images/emacs-completion.png)

-Command `sdml-mode-ctags-generate` has the default binding `C-c C-s T`.
-It uses the variables `sdml-mode-ctags-command` and `sdml-mode-ctags-output-file-name` to generate the tag file.
+Command `sdml-ts-mode-ctags-generate` has the default binding `C-c C-s T`.
+It uses the variables `sdml-ts-mode-ctags-command` and `sdml-ts-mode-ctags-output-file-name` to generate the tag file.

 ## Tool Commands